gohugoio/hugo/content/en/methods/page/Truncated.md

   signatures: [PAGE.Truncated]
 ---

-There are three ways to define the [content summary]:

-1. Let Hugo create the summary based on the first 70 words.
-You can change the number of words by setting the `summaryLength` in your site configuration.
-2. Manually split the content with a `<--more-->` tag in Markdown.
-Everything before the tag is included in the summary.
-3. Create a `summary` field in front matter.

-{{% note %}}
-The `Truncated` method returns `false` if you define the summary in front matter.
-{{% /note %}}
+You can define a [summary] manually, in front matter, or automatically.
+A manual summary takes precedence over a front matter summary, and a front matter summary takes precedence over an automatic summary.

+[summary]: /content-management/summaries/

 The `Truncated` method returns `true` if the content length exceeds the summary length.
-This is useful for rendering a "read more" link:
+This is useful for conditionally rendering a "read more" link:

 ```go-html-template
 {{ range .Pages }}